 And I have to mention Gili T’s night market; for just 20,000 rupiah (or less!) we dined like queens on some of the tastiest Indonesian food.
 I didn’t have the chance to get to any of the other food markets, but I’ve heard that they’re just as good and definitely one of the best ways to enjoy Bali on a budget!

-Bali’s quite famous for smoothie bowls and health food, but in reality this is actually quite expensive.
+There are many amazing cafes in Bali which make the island quite famous for smoothie bowls and health food, but in reality this is actually quite expensive.
 Shelter in Seminyak does amazing bowls and great food, and is a really cute tree house setting, but it will set you back a few too many rupiah – not ideal if you’re exploring Bali on a budget!

 For water and soft drinks, take a walk off of the main street.
 1.5 liter bottles of water can be found for 5,000 rupiah and cans of coke for 6-7,000 – or even cheaper.
 Bintang is the cheapest local beer – expect to pay around 20,000 in a shop for a bintang and more in a bar or restaurant.